-In 1905 Schmidt Spiele has been founded by Josef Friedrich Schmidt in Munich, Bavaria, Germany.
-One of the first if not the first game published is Mensch ärgere Dich nicht.
-Mensch ärgere Dich nicht is a variant of Pachisi (similar to Parcheesi) with simplified rule set still popular nowadays in Europe.
+Schmidt Spiele was founded by Josef Friedrich Schmidt in Munich, Germany in 1905.
+One of the first — if not the first — games published was Mensch ärgere Dich nicht, a variant of Pachisi (similar to Parcheesi) with a simplified rule set still popular today in Europe.

 The logo of the publisher used to be the initials of the founder plus the letter M representing the location of the company, Munich: J.F.S.M.

 His son Franz Schmidt later on ran a publishing company in Nuremberg, Franconia/Bavaria, Germany, under the logo F.S.N.
 (Franz Schmidt Nuremberg).
 The company moved to Munich using F.S.M.
 (Franz Schmidt Munich) first then using the graphical logo with the double towers of the Marienkirche (also named Frauenkirche), the cathedral of Munich.